Skip to table of contents

 • Identification of workflow and policy-level barriers alongside content issues

-Note: Multidisciplinary barrier analysis — involving educators, technologists, and learners with disabilities — consistently produces more actionable findings than single-discipline reviews conducted in isolation.
+Note: Barrier analysis that draws on educators, technologists, and learners with disabilities consistently produces more actionable findings than single-discipline review.

 Stage 3